dbos-inc/dbos-stored-proc-benchmark/README.md

 # DBOS Stored Procedure Benchmarks

-This repository contains code to benchmark the performance of DBOS stored procedures--specifically, how much compiling functions to stored procedures improves their latency.
+This repository contains code to benchmark the performance of DBOS stored procedures.
+Specifically, it measures how much compiling functions to stored procedures improves their latency.

 # Benchmark Information

 The benchmark runs a transaction performing a varying number of simple upsert operations.
-It reports that transaction's server-side latency.
+It reports that transaction's server-side latency with and without compilation to a PostgreSQL stored procedure.

 # Benchmark Instructions

-To run the benchmarks, deploy the application to DBOS Cloud (assuming you already have a DBOS Cloud account):
+To run the benchmark, deploy the application to DBOS Cloud (assuming you already have a DBOS Cloud account):

 ```
 npm i